canonical/snap-tempest/README.md

 ## Plugins

-The image is baked with all plugins listed in the [tempest release notes] and those cannot be removed or updated.
+The image is baked with all plugins listed in the [OpenStack release notes] and those cannot be removed or updated.
 Currently, it is not possible to add new plugins or use your own.

 List of plugins: